jrzech/jrzech.github.io/index.md

 ## About Me

 I am a diagnostic radiology resident at [Columbia](https://www.columbiaradiology.org/).
-Starting July 2023, I will be  a musculoskeletal radiology fellowship at [NYU](https://med.nyu.edu/departments-institutes/radiology/).
+Starting July 2023, I will be a musculoskeletal radiology fellow at [NYU](https://med.nyu.edu/departments-institutes/radiology/).

 Prior to this, I completed medical school at [Mount Sinai](https://icahn.mssm.edu) and a preliminary medicine year at [California Pacific Medical Center](https://www.suttermd.com/education/residency/cpmc-internal-medicine).
 Before medicine, I worked in investment management and completed a master's degree in Statistics at [Columbia](http://stat.columbia.edu).